WHAT DID THE GARDEN OF EDEN LOOK LIKE?

 What Are the Best Examples of Garden of Eden Imagery in Religious Art?

 Iconic representations of Eden can be found in Renaissance paintings and illuminated manuscripts by artists such as Botticelli and Dürer.
 These works capture both the natural splendor and the profound allegorical significance of Eden, bridging the gap between historical imagination and spiritual ideal.
-Such art continues to influence contemporary interpretations and remains a vital part of religious cultural heritage.
+Such Garden of Eden art continues to influence contemporary interpretations and remains a vital part of religious cultural heritage.

 What Happened to the Garden of Eden According to Ancient Narratives?